 I share a determination with other like-minded individuals and organisations to bring about a glocal (globally-conscious local living) coexistence that benefits everyone and, naturally, involves responsible stewardship of our environment.
 My background is in behavioural science and language.
 My first school was in Baghdad, Iraq.
-After highschool, I was accepted into Prahran School of Art to do sculpture, but opted for Behavioural Science (psychology and sociology) at La Trobe University.
+After high school, I was accepted into Prahran School of Art to do sculpture, but opted for Behavioural Science (psychology and sociology) at La Trobe University.
 I dallied with Community Administration (South Australia Institute of Technology, Aboriginal Task Force) and started a 30 year career in teaching English to non-native speakers (TESOL, University of New England), teaching at universities in Thailand, Japan, Europe and Australia.
 I have distanced myself from academic industry and now teach privately.
 However, most of my time involves self employment (both paid and unpaid) at home and voluntary community work.
 As I age, I’m being labelled ‘retired’, but I don’t think of myself that way at all.
 The core of both activities is advocacy of the different facets of sustainability – environmental, demographic, social and economic.